METRIC 02 / RESEARCH DOSE RANGE

 Should epitalon be taken in the morning or at night?

-Research protocols vary.
+Protocols in the literature vary.
 Some researchers administered courses in the evening given epitalon's proposed melatonin-modulating effect on the pineal gland — the rationale being alignment with the endogenous nocturnal melatonin peak.
 No comparative human study has directly tested morning versus evening administration on any measured outcome.
 The question of optimal timing for human subjects remains unanswered in the published record.

-In rodent studies, administration was typically described as subcutaneous injection on a fixed-day schedule without specifying time of day relative to the light cycle.[4][8]
+In rodent studies, administration was typically described as subcutaneous injection on a fixed-day schedule without specifying time of day relative to the light cycle [4][8].

 Epitalon Cycling Protocols in the Research Literature